 Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 Your visit involves walking from the bus to the first section.
-Once your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
+Once your group has been introduced the Great Wall's unique history you will have free time to explore at your own pace.